andynarf/wisboo-backend/README.md

 ### Database

-To run this project locally you should provide the local PostgreSQL `role` and `password` you can check [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres) for mor info.
+To run this project locally you should provide the local PostgreSQL `role` and `password` you can check [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres) for more info.

 #### Install PostgreSQL